TSRAI/WSI_patches/README.md

 # WSI_patches
-A patch extraction method for whole slide images (WSIs).
+A patch extraction method for Whole Slide Images (WSIs).
 This method will create patches with no predefined annotations and can be used for methods using "weakly-labelled" images.

 ## Requirements
 Before you get started, a requirments.txt file has been provided so you can install all the relevant dependencies for these extraction methods.
 Simply type the following command in your terminal: